Thermodynamics of massless particles in curved spacetime: Introduction

 One of the notable features of theories involving Lorentz symmetry breaking is undoubtedly their respective thermal aspects.
 Investigations in such direction can supply further knowledge concerning primordial stages of the expansion of the Universe, in which the size at these scenarios is in agreement with characteristic scales of Lorentz symmetry breaking \cite{amelino2001testable}.
 The procedure to study the thermodynamic properties in Lorentz violating theories has pioneer been proposed by Colladay and McDonald \cite{colladay2004statistical}.
-Subsequently, many studies have been accomplished utilizing such procedure \cite{petrov1,petrov2,euso,alfieres1,eucommaluf,gomes2010free,casana2008lorentz,casana2009finite,anacleto2018lorentz,das2009relativistic,aguirre2021lorentz,furtado2020effects,chacon2011statistical,altschul2007limits,castellanos2010stability}.
-However, in the context of Einstein-aether theory with Friedmann-Robertson-Walker spacetime there is a lack in the literature providing the investigation of its respective thermal aspects ascribed to this formalism.
-Mainly, the physical implications of the thermodynamic properties in the context of Einstein-aether theory might depict some new fingerprints of a new phenomenon that might be confronted with observatory data as long as it is available in order to obtain any trace of Lorentz violation.
+Subsequently, many studies have been accomplished utilizing such procedure \cite{petrov1,petrov2,euso,aa2022particles,alfieres1,eucommaluf,araujo2022particles,gomes2010free,casana2008lorentz,casana2009finite,anacleto2018lorentz,das2009relativistic,aguirre2021lorentz,furtado2020effects,chacon2011statistical,thermal1,thermal2,altschul2007limits,castellanos2010stability}.
+However, in the context of Einstein--aether theory with Friedmann--Robertson--Walker spacetime there is a lack in the literature providing the investigation of its respective thermal aspects ascribed to this formalism.
+Mainly, the physical implications of the thermodynamic properties in the context of Einstein--aether theory might depict some new fingerprints of a new phenomenon that might be confronted with observatory data as long as it is available in order to obtain any trace of Lorentz violation.